epfl-ada/ada-2022-project-hotchocolate/README.md

 | Beer name | Price | Type | Brewery name | Origin | Available on tap?
 (True/False) | Available only seasonally?
 (True/False) | ABV | Serving volume |
 |-----------|-------|------|--------------|--------|------------------|---------------------------|-----|----------------|

-We will also extract a countries ranking based on Hapiness in 2017 available at https://allcountries.org/ranks/happiness_index_country_rankings_2017.html.
+We will also extract a countries ranking based on Happiness in 2017 available at https://allcountries.org/ranks/happiness_index_country_rankings_2017.html.

+We will investigate the possibility of augmenting the Beer datasets with this ranking.
 The following information will be available:

 | Rank | Country/Region | Hapiness' score |
 |------|----------------|-----------------|